MKVO-pts/Estudoteca-API/README.md

 $ nmp start
 ```
 ## Languagues
-This program only use JavaScript
+This program only uses JavaScript
 ###### Made by MKvO